rkofman/arduino/README.md

-arduino-rotary-encoder
+arduino
 ======================

-A playground for some arduino code dealing with a rotary encoder.
+A playground for some arduino code.